PSLmodels/Tax-Cruncher/README.md

 - First, define your inputs.
 You may either edit `taxcrunch/adjustment_template.json` directly in your local repository or create a separate JSON file that includes just the parameters you would like to adjust.

 - Second, pick the policy proposal you would like to analyze.
 Browse the Tax-Calculator [reforms folder](https://github.com/PSLmodels/Tax-Calculator/tree/master/taxcalc/reforms) for a preset reform, or specify your own reform in a JSON file in accordance with the [instructions](https://github.com/PSLmodels/Tax-Calculator/blob/master/taxcalc/reforms/REFORMS.md#how-to-specify-a-tax-reform-in-a-json-policy-reform-file) in the Tax-Calculator repository.
-Fill out the `reform_options` field in your adjustment file with the appropriate reform name or set the field to `Custom` if you specified your own reform.
+Fill out the `reform_options` field in your adjustment file with the appropriate preset reform name.
+Do not specify a preset reform if you specified a file path to a custom reform.

 - Third, initiate the Cruncher class.
 If you modified `taxcrunch/adjustment_template.json` directly and chose a preset policy reform file, you can initiate the class with `c = Cruncher()`.
 Otherwise, initiate the Cruncher class with:
 `c = Cruncher(file='ADJUSTMENT_FILE_NAME', custom_reform='REFORM_FILE_NAME')`.